ariadne-cps/website/content/post/2018-08-30-github-migration-commenced.md

 draft: false
 ---

-In order to get access to a wider open-source community and also to exploit better continuous integration services, we are migrating from GitBucket to GitHub.
+In order to get access to a wider open-source community and also to exploit better continuous integration services, we are migrating from BitBucket to GitHub.

 The new source site will become